-Drunk drivers experience slower response times and will often make very hazardous mistakes, such as drifting into neighboring lanes, ignoring stop lights, or driving on the wrong side of the road.
+An intoxicated person should never get behind the wheel of a car and attempt to drive.
+Drunk drivers experience slower response times and often make extremely hazardous mistakes, such as drifting into neighboring lanes, running stop lights or signs, or driving on the wrong side of the road.

-Damages from dram shop DUI cases may include compensation for medical bills, lost wages, pain and suffering, property damage, or even funeral costs.
+Damages resulting from dram shop cases may include not only compensation for medical bills, but also: